msilver22/graph_implementation/README.md

 ## Import functions

 Graphs can be stored in various formats such as **`.txt` (edge list), `.mtx` (matrix market format), and `.gml` (graph markup language)**.
-To check the computational time for each file type, refer to this [link](https://github.com/msilver22/graph_implementation/blob/main/outputs/import_time_table.md).
+To check the computational time for each function, refer to this [link](https://github.com/msilver22/graph_implementation/blob/main/outputs/import_time_table.md).

 ### Importing from a `.txt` file